andrioni/docker-base/README.md

-# docker-base
+Basic Debian image based on Wheezy, inspired by @thefactory's approach.

-Basic image for my Docker index, based on Debian Wheezy, inspired by @thefactory's approach
+Available on the Docker index as [https://index.docker.io/u/andrioni/base/](andrioni/base)